ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dt><code>--disable</code></dt>
 <dd>Include this flag to disable an ALB in a cluster.<p class="note">Before you disable an ALB in a cluster that is connected to a public VLAN, first verify that your Ingress subdomain is fully created by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.
 If you disable your ALBs before the Ingress subdomain is created, your cluster's DNS subdomain generation process is interrupted, and you cannot later use `nlb-dns` commands to create subdomains for load balancers.</p></dd>

-<dt><code>--disable-deployment</code></dt>
-<dd>Include this flag to disable the IBM-provided ALB deployment.
-This flag doesn't remove the DNS registration for the IBM-provided Ingress subdomain or the load balancer service that is used to expose the Ingress controller.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>